syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Exporting.md

 The [DataGridCellPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventhandler.html) delegate allows you to customize the styles for header cells, record cells and group caption cells.
 The `CellExporting` event is triggered with [DataGridCellPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridCellPdfExportingEventArgs.html) that contains the following properties:

 * CellType – Specifies the cell type by using ExportCellType Enum.
 You can use this property to check the cell type and apply different cell styles based on the cell type.
-* CellValue – Contains the actual value that is exported to the Pdf.
-You can use this value to apply formatting in Pdf using Range property.
+* CellValue – Contains the actual value that is exported to the PDF.
+You can use this value to apply formatting in PDF using Range property.
 * ColumnName – Specifies the Column Name (MappingName) of the exporting cell.
 You can apply formatting for a particular column by checking the ColumnName.
-* Handled – Determines whether the cell is exported to Pdf or not.
+* Handled – Determines whether the cell is exported to PDF or not.
 * PdfGrid – Specifies the PDFGridCell to be exported.
 You can use this to customize the properties (Background, Foreground, Font, Alignment etc.,) of particular cell.
 * Record – Gets the collection of underlying data objects that are exported.

-You can use this event to customize the properties of the GridCells that are exported to pdf.
+You can use this event to customize the properties of the GridCells that are exported to PDF.
 The following code example illustrates how to customize the background color, Foreground color and CellValue of the header cells, record cells and caption summary cells while exporting.

 {% highlight c# %}
-//HandlingCellExportingEvent for exporting to pdf DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();
+//HandlingCellExportingEvent for exporting to PDF DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();
 pdfExport.CellExporting += pdfExport_CellExporting;